thejoshwolfe/git-vendor/README.md

 * `commit`

-There are several more options that only appear in the command line interface, documented below.
+There are several more options that only appear in the command line interface.

 ### Config file